 If you have a Microsoft Seller Center Account, it's possible to bill for ruleset usage.
 A dollar charge can be set for each ruleset, and the bot will redirect the user to the Seller Center site to collect payment before running the ruleset.

-A bot would be pretty boring if you couldn't look stuff up, in effect to look in a local library or a remote data source via a REST interface.
+A bot would be pretty boring if you couldn't look stuff up.
+Ours is able to look in a local library or a remote data source via a REST interface.

 Stores are a new feature in DARL giving a place to source and sink data without specifically declaring inputs and outputs.